BurntSushi/blog/content/post/transducers.md

 key.
 In particular, as with FSA construction, we identified equivalent states so that `thurs` and `tues` could share states in the FST.

-What was different here for FST construction is that the output associated with the `4->9` transition (which was just added for the `tye` key) has an output of `96`.
+What is different here for FST construction is that the output associated with the `4->9` transition (which was just added for the `tye` key) has an output of `96`.
 It chose `96` because the transition prior to it, `0->4`, has an output of `3`.
 Since the common prefix of `99` and `3` is `3`, the output of `0->4` is